 Tasha NaMuso: And no, Rowan, I don’t know how to butcher a boar!
 Lol… Have you checked the forums?
 I saw a bunch of guides on there.

 Good suggestion.
-He ignored their girly reunion talk and reopened the browser.
-In the Player Guides sub-forum, the Wilderness Survival section stood out the most.
+He ignored their reunion talk and reopened the browser.
+In the Player Guides sub-forum, the Wilderness Survival section called for his attention.
 It was far more popular than had had guessed it would be, hundreds of threads already posted.
-A few five-star guides had floated to the top as well—good guides.
+A few five-star guides had floated to the top—relevant guides.
 He briefly previewed a few on interest.
-His toes curled as his eyes magnetized to a thread near the bottom of the page.
+A thread near the bottom of the page was practically beginning for his eyes.

 How to Butcher and Prepare Common Animals Without Magic, posted by DeezeNuts 52 minutes ago.
 4 Stars.